River Ribble: Geography

-The Ribble begins at the confluence of the Gayle Beck and Batty Wife Beck near the viaduct at Ribblehead, in the shadow of the Yorkshire three peaks.
+The Ribble begins at the confluence of the Gayle Beck and Batty Wife Beck near the viaduct at Ribblehead, in the shadow of the Yorkshire Three Peaks.
 It is the only major river rising in Yorkshire which flows westward.
-It flows through Settle, Clitheroe, Ribchester and Preston, before emptying into the Irish Sea between Lytham St. Annes and Southport, a length of 75 mi.
+It flows through Settle, Clitheroe, Ribchester and Preston, before emptying into the Irish Sea between Lytham St Annes and Southport, a length of 75 mi.
 Its main tributaries are the Hodder and Calder which join the river near Great Mitton, the River Darwen which joins at Walton-le-Dale and the River Douglas which joins near Hesketh Bank.

 Above Hellifield the valley of the river is known as Ribblesdale.

 The Ribble Way is a long-distance footpath which follows the river for much of its course.
 The river is connected to both the Leeds and Liverpool Canal and the Lancaster Canal (via the Ribble Link).
-The river downstream of Preston was actively dredged when Preston was an active port; this is no longer done and silt from the river is now spreading more widely over the (sand) beaches around Fairhaven and St. Annes.
+The river downstream of Preston was actively dredged when Preston was an active port; this is no longer done and silt from the river is now spreading more widely over the (sand) beaches around Fairhaven and St Annes.

 Its 10 mi estuary forms part of the Ribble and Alt Estuaries Special Protection Area for wildlife.
 An average of 340,000 water birds over-winter in the estuary making it the most important wetland site in Britain.
 The Ribble is also a key breeding ground for the endangered Atlantic salmon.

 1.25 million people live in the Ribble's catchment area.

+Tidal regime and estuarine processes

 The Normal Tidal Limit (NTL) of the river is at Fishwick Bottoms, between Preston and Walton-le-Dale, 11 mi from the sea.
+The River Ribble has the third-largest tides in England, with tides that run at 4 kn and a tidal range at the mouth of the river of 9 m during spring tides.